 How to Pay for Assisted Living

 Most assisted living residents pay for assisted living from their personal resources (“private pay”) or with help from the coverage provided by long-term care insurance.
 Adult children often help with expenses, as well.
-However, many states offer home and community-based waivers which help low-income residents afford assisted living.
+However, many states offer home and community-based waivers that help low-income residents afford assisted living.
 Check with your state Medicaid resource to address your situation and needs.

 It’s worth noting that in a Life Plan Community (or Continuing Care Retirement Community), your entrance fee helps guarantee you access to all levels of care – including assisted living and memory care – and helps offset the long-term costs of that care.
+In many cases, a portion of the entrance fee is tax-deductible as a medical expense, so be sure to talk with a tax professional about these savings.

 The Value of Assisted Living

 When it’s apparent that some type of assistance is needed for day-to-day support, sorting through the finances to pay for assisted living is important.
 Do your due diligence – look at the Genworth site for costs in your area.
 As a point of comparison, figure out how much it’s costing you to stay in your house with this Costs Worksheet.
-(Note: if you haven’t paid off your mortgage, you should add that expense to the worksheet, too.)
+(Note: If you haven’t paid off your mortgage, you should add that expense to the worksheet, too.)

 It’s also important to factor in the other benefits you get from an assisted living or a Life Plan Community.
 Social connections, wellness programs, cultural experiences, nutritious meals, opportunities to learn and grow, safety and 24/7 security – they’re all part of what you get on top of personal assistance.